postmanlabs/openapi-to-postman/README.md

 ```

-## 🛠 Using the converter as a NodeJS module
+<h2 id="using-the-converter-as-a-nodejs-module">🛠 Using the converter as a NodeJS module</h2>

 In order to use the convert in your node application, you need to import the package using `require`.